 Greater Northwest Episcopal Area

-Elaine J. W. Woodworth was born in Vancouver, Washington, the fourth of five children of Edith and Robert Woodworth.
+Elaine JW Stanovsky was born in Vancouver, Washington, the fourth of five children of Edith and Robert Woodworth.
 She was baptized at First Methodist Church in Vancouver and made her profession of faith as a youth at First United Methodist Church in Bellevue, Washington.